dayglojesus/macadmin/README.md

 One important trade-off worth mentioning when using this gem is that you must have root priviledge in order to access (read) any resources in the DSLocal domains or similarily protected directories and files.
 This is different from using utils like `dscl`, but not unlike using `defaults`.
 Naturally, as with any of these methods, you must also be root in order to make any changes.
 The code examples below will require root access when performing create operations.

-Another important condition to mention when using MacAdmin is that it will often be necessary to restart OSX's directory service in order to see the changes you've made to any of the affected plists.
-This can be bothersome and susceptible to race conditions, but in general, it is manageable.
+Another important condition to mention is that it will often be necessary to restart OSX's directory service in order to see the changes you've made to any of the affected plists.
+This can be bothersome and susceptible to race conditions, but in general, it's a manageable issue.

 ## Requirements